 Readers addicted to make-believe know that in many works of literary fiction there are fictional literary works; offhand or sometimes strategic references to book titles that do not exist.
 I suppose that it’s become a parlour game to ferret them out and make lists; perhaps even to invent your own.
 Certainly, there is a Wikipedia page devoted to the topic — which ought to be growing daily.
 [For some reason, Latin authors are inclined toward imagining the imaginary: viz., Jorge Luis Borges, Roberto Bolaño, and Antonio Machado, and probably a few others.
 Sad that I can’t read Spanish; and my talent for composing sonnets in Portuguese fades with the passing years.]

-Since the Agincourt Public Library is itself a work of architectural fiction, it seems only just that its shelves be stocked with several of these titles, as many as I can find and few that I’ve invented myself.
+Since the Agincourt Public Library is itself a work of architectural fiction, it seems only just that its shelves be stocked with these titles, as many as I can find and a few that I’ve invented myself.
 Feel free to contribute:

 SELECTIONS FROM THE CARD CATALOGUE OF THE AGINCOURT PUBLIC LIBRARY: